top of page

 Waste management techniques for an eco-friendly lifestyle

-If we were asked to load all the waste that we produce each year onto trucks, those trucks would form a convoy circling the Earth, not once or twice, but shockingly, 24 times!
-In fact, every year, global waste disposal amounts to a whopping 2.12 billion tons and as per the report by the United Nations Environment Programme, a mere 13% of the global waste we produce goes to the recycle bin.
+If we were asked to load all the waste we produce each year onto trucks, those trucks would form a convoy circling the Earth, not once or twice, but shockingly, 24 times!
+Every year, global waste disposal amounts to a whopping 2.12 billion tons and as per the report by the United Nations Environment Programme, a mere 13% of the global waste we produce goes to the recycle bin.

 A man is picking up waste with a stick holding a white colour waste disposing bag